jlord/sheetsee-cache/to-do.md

 # Sheetsee To-Do List

 ### MAPS
-* Pull out customization elements
+- Pull out customization elements
-** Popup Content
+-- Popup Content
-** GeoJSON Content
+-- GeoJSON Content
-** Create a variable on index page and pass it in.
+-- Create a variable on index page and pass it in.

 ### TABLES
+- Do I have enough kinds of filtering functions?
-- Make it easy to set up multiple tables through filters
+- Make sure multiple tables works.
 - Filtering/Sorting doesn't work on mobile

 ### CHARTS